plietar/python-workshop/setup.md

 2. In the top-right corner, click on the "Start interpreter" button
 3. Click on the "power button" for the listed Global Python.
    ![](./images/start-interpreter.png)
 4. You may be prompted to install a package called `ipykernel`.
-If this happens, answer "Yes".
+If this happens, answer "Install".
    ![](./images/install-ipykernel.png)
 5. If all goes well you should now see an interactive Python session in the lower half of the Positron window.
    ![](./images/python-console.png)